FC Tulsa restarting season against rival with first nationally televised match in club history

 The United Soccer League reached an agreement with ESPN to broadcast matches on ESPN2 and ESPN Deportes throughout July, starting Sunday evening.
 The deal gave FC Tulsa its first nationally televised match in club history, and this came after the club underwent new ownership and a rebrand during the offseason.

-“Hopefully for the players— I know for myself— hopefully it gives us confidence that we want to show everyone what we’re capable of nationally,” Nsien said.
+“Hopefully for the players — I know for myself — hopefully it gives us confidence that we want to show everyone what we’re capable of nationally,” Nsien said.
 “We want to show the league that this is a different club than what’s been in the past in terms of the expectations.”

 FC Tulsa hasn’t beaten OKC Energy FC since Aug.
 12, 2017, when the club was still known as the Tulsa Roughnecks and made the USL Championship playoffs for the only time in club history that year.